Website quality assurance – How QA a website

 All input fields on the website are checked in testing to ensure that contact and support areas are set up and behaving correctly, for example, checking that the account login/set up is working and that the ‘optional’ and ‘required’ fields are also behaving as they should.

-When assessing websites, we must manually check that all links, whether that be a hyperlink or a social media link embedded within a photograph or an icon, are arriving at the correct place, and behaving as they should.
+When we quality assess a website, we must manually check that all links.
+Whether that be a hyperlink or a social media link embedded within a photograph or an icon, are arriving at the correct place, and behaving as they should.
+There are many ways to check for links.

 When testing websites we must check that the website is functional on a range of devices.